RZEROSTERN/editorjs-flutter/README.md

     );
   }
 ```
+# Collaborators
+I want to say thank you to all collaborators on this development.
+Kudos for you :D

+@Dhi13man - Flutter 2 compatibility and Null Safety.

 # Want to Collaborate?
 Please send me a message to Twitter (@RZEROSTERN) or an email to marco.ramirez@rzerocorp.com for getting in touch.